What riders need to know now that Amtrak has taken over DC’s Union Station

 Visible changes to the station won’t be apparent for a while, but the transit agency has long brainstormed ideas to make the ticketing and boarding processes smoother for riders.

 Proposed improvements include more seating, improved traffic flow for vehicles outside of the station and for riders during the boarding process inside the station’s main concourse to reduce congestion.
-Further improvements include an informational booth inside the station’s main hall and expanded digital signage around the station.
+Further improvements include an informational booth inside the station’s Main Hall and expanded digital signage across the station.

-Riders will, however, likely see some traffic around the station as Amtrak begins the redevelopment process that will repair 19 train tracks inside the station’s tunnel.
+Riders will, however, likely see some traffic around the station as Amtrak begins the redevelopment process, which includes repairing 19 train tracks inside the station’s tunnel.

 Union Station has also been the target of a years-in-the-making redevelopment project, focusing on the revitalization of the station’s retail spaces.
 The once bustling location for transportation, shopping and dining all in one place took a major hit during the pandemic, when ridership dropped to record-low numbers.

-The Union Station Redevelopment Corporation, chaired by CEO Doug Carr, intends to increase ridership with Amtrak by a projected 95% over the next decade.
+The Union Station Redevelopment Corporation, chaired by CEO Doug Carr, intends to increase Amtrak ridership by 95% over the next decade.

 Amtrak said in a statement that it would launch its revitalization efforts in coordination with the USRC “to improve the overall experience at the station.”